Junior Zookeepers at Wildlife Safari

 **Please note that juniors signed up for the morning shift do a lot of animal husbandry and camp while juniors signed up for afternoon shifts do more presentations and public speaking.

-Shifts are subject to change and subject to availability and are at the discretion of Wildlife Safari staff.
+Due to the popularity of this program, Juniors average 2-3 days a week.
+The schedule will be sent out to parents at least one week before the start of the next month.
+Shifts are subject to change and are at the discretion of Wildlife Safari staff.
+2021 sessions are June, July and August.
 Children may register for one or more sessions.

 Please print the reference form and ask one adult who knows you well and who is not related to you to complete the letter of recommendation.